Safeguarding Children Statement

 - Through visits and visitors – at all times there has to be appropriate staffing levels and when the curriculum is taken out of school appropriate and agreed pupil/adult ratios are maintained.
 The lead adult always assesses visits as to the level of risk and all trips are finally authorised by the Head Teacher.
 Visiting speakers, with correct clearance are always welcome into school so that can give specialist knowledge to the children

 - E-Learning is encouraged with access both in school and at home to a variety of e-learning packages.
 These are always fully e-safety evaluated and children taught responsible internet use

 For further information please refer to:

-All Green Lane staff have been trained on the contents of this latest document.
+All Green Lane staff have been trained and are regularly updated on the contents of this document.